Words by Theodore Sutcliffe

 - Becomes famous for entombing vials of cocktails and shakers in the walls

-- In 1938, Harry moves to the Dorchester hotel, serving Eisenhower (the Dorchester was the American military headquarters during the Second World War).
+- In 1938, Harry moves to London's Dorchester hotel, serving Eisenhower (the Dorchester was the American military headquarters during the Second World War).

 - In 1947 he retires to Kensington and dies in 1963, buried in a common grave.